Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Related Work

 \section{Related Work}

 \newchange{\textbf{Analysis of repeat ER visits and hospital readmissions}.
 There are multiple studies on identifying the factors contributing to repeat ER visits and readmissions, including meta-analyses~\cite{soril-plos15,sheikh-wjem19,leppin-jama14}, retrospective observational studies~\cite{hudon-hsr17,glans-bmc20}, prospective cohort studies~\cite{ross-aem10,noori-ijhpm14}, and PRISMA-based root cause analysis~\cite{van-book97,driesen-bmcg20,cooksley-am15}.
 The PRISMA (Prevention and Recovery Information System for Monitoring and Analysis) method involves trained investigators manually constructing a causal tree after systematic interviews with the patients.
 There is a growing interest in identifying and analyzing heterogeneous subpopulations associated with recurrent ER visits and readmissions by utilizing observational and interventional data~\cite{soril-plos15,birmingham-ajem20,penney-bmc18}.
-Our approach uses retrospective observational data for large-scale automatic discovery of potential causes and sources of heterogeneity to assist investigators in identifying and designing interventions.}
+Our approach uses retrospective observational data to automatically discover potential causes and sources of heterogeneity, assisting investigators in identifying and designing interventions.}

 \newchange{\textbf{Causal discovery in healthcare domains}.
-Causal discovery approaches have been employed in healthcare domains, utilizing different background information. \citet{wang-ieee20} have used local causal structure learning with prior domain knowledge for discovering causal relationships between Type 2 Diabetes and Bone Mineral Density (BMD) related conditions.
-A recent approach ~\cite{hu-acmhealthcare23} has utilized prior knowledge extracted from multiple Authoritative Medical Ontologies (AMO) to orient edges learned from a causal Bayesian learning algorithm. \citet{nordon-aaai19} used causal relations extracted from medical literature to construct a causal graph and electronic medical record (EMR) data to prune the edges with no correlation.
-Our approach utilizes an ensemble of causal discovery algorithms with the background knowledge that the patient outcome (e.g., readmission) is never a parent of other contexts (diagnosis codes) due to the temporal order of occurrence.}
+Causal discovery approaches have been employed in healthcare domains, utilizing different background information. \citet{wang-ieee20} have used local causal structure learning with prior domain knowledge to discover causal relationships between Type 2 Diabetes and Bone Mineral Density (BMD)- related conditions.
+Another approach ~\cite{hu-acmhealthcare23} has used prior knowledge extracted from multiple Authoritative Medical Ontologies (AMOs) to orient edges learned by a causal Bayesian learning algorithm. \citet{nordon-aaai19} used causal relations extracted from medical literature to construct a causal graph and electronic medical record (EMR) data to prune the edges with no correlation.
+Our approach uses an ensemble of causal discovery algorithms, assuming that the patient outcome (e.g., readmission) is never a parent of other contexts (e.g., diagnosis codes) due to the temporal order of occurrence.}